-The best time to think about what will happen during probate is when you are drafting an overall estate plan.
-There are many things you can do today to maximize your heir's inheritance in the future.
+The best time to think about what will happen during probate is when drafting an estate plan.
+You can do many things today to maximize your heir's future inheritance.

 Talk to a local estate planning attorney about what makes sense for you, your estate, and your heirs.

 Can I Solve This on My Own or Do I Need an Attorney?